CoBRA: A Composable Benchmark for Robotics Applications: Abstract

 \section{Abstract}

-Selecting an optimal robot and configuring it for a given task is currently mostly done by human expertise or trial and error.
-To evaluate the automatic selection and adaptation of robots to specific tasks, we introduce a benchmark suite encompassing a common format for robots, environments, and task descriptions.
-Our benchmark suite is especially useful for modular robots, where the configuration of the robots themselves creates a host of additional parameters to optimize.
-The benchmark defines this optimization problem and facilitates the comparison of solution algorithms.
-All benchmarks are accessible through \url{cobra.cps.cit.tum.de}, a website to conveniently share, reference, and compare solutions.
+Selecting an optimal robot, its base pose, and trajectory for a given task is currently mainly done by human expertise or trial and error.
+To evaluate automatic approaches to this combined optimization problem, we introduce a benchmark suite encompassing a unified format for robots, environments, and task descriptions.
+Our benchmark suite is especially useful for modular robots, where the multitude of robots that can be assembled creates a host of additional parameters to optimize.
+We include tasks such as machine tending and welding in synthetic environments and 3D scans of real-world machine shops.
+All benchmarks are accessible through \href{https://cobra.cps.cit.tum.de}{cobra.cps.cit.tum.de}, a platform to conveniently share, reference, and compare tasks, robot models, and solutions.